phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_firmware.rst

                   bash

          -  Install the libffi6 package using the following commands.
-This is required for the QAIC compiler, which generates header and source files from IDL files:
+This is required for the QAIC compiler, which generates the header and the source files from the IDL files:

             .. container:: nohighlight